Very few birds mate for their entire life, but many species remain monogamous to a particular bird for long periods.

 Robins split the work-load

-Although the hen does all of the hard work building the nest, the cock remains close.
+Although the hen does all of the hard work building the nest, the male remains close.
 The male feeds her incessantly, knowing that she needs to build her strength up for the imminent birth of their chicks.

 Amazingly, 90% of a pregnant female robin’s bodyweight consists of the eggs.
 She needs to be strong enough to survive once they are born.